 The claim: Glutamine is an amino acid that serves as an important fuel source for your body.
 "It is believed that supplementation can increase the body's supply of glutamine, which will speed up recovery, increase muscle growth, and improve performance," says Maciel.
 (That's why this is one of the most popular bodybuilding supplements.)

 The evidence: There's little scientific evidence to support taking glutamine for improving athletic performance, according to Maciel, so you're probably better off skipping this one.

 The claim: There are a quite a few reasons you might consider taking fish oil (including your heart health), but some athletes swear by the stuff to reduce inflammation and thus, muscle soreness.

-The evidence: "Fish oil gets praise because of its omega-3 fatty acid content," Goodson says.
+The evidence: "Fish oil gets praise because of its omega-3 fatty acid content," says Goodson.
 "Omega-3s are essential fatty acids that can contribute to reducing inflammation at the cellular level."

 Recommended dosage: Two to four grams per day is ideal, according to Goodson, although it's a good idea to check with your doctor before starting a higher dose.
 "You can also reap the benefits from eating foods like salmon, trout, tuna, soybeans, walnuts, and their oils," she notes.
 (Get more info in this Complete Guide to Omega 3s and 6s.)